garrandall/popular-music-data/tracks/forget-me-nots-patrice-rushen.md

 That made me so crazy about you
 Was it your charm or your passion
 It's not hard to believe
-I love you and I need you so I...
+I love you and I need you so I

 Sending you forget me nots
 To help me to remember